datacorruption/Rave-Strategies/README.md

 ## Requirements
 - Python3
-- Network Connection
+- Network connection

 ## Dependencies
 - python-dotenv

 ## Setup
-- Install dependencies
+- Install dependencies: `python3 install -r requirements.txt`
-- Create .env file within root directory of project, formatted as follows:
+- Update .env file within root directory of project with your email credentials.
+Support is limited to Gmail with 2FA disabled and ["less secure apps"](https://support.google.com/accounts/answer/6010255) enabled.
+Alternatively, insert a `#` in front of `EMAIL_ENABLED=True` to print prompts directly at the command line instead of sending email:
 ```
+# Comment this line to print strategy at command line instead of in email
+EMAIL_ENABLED=True

+# Will only be used if EMAIL_ENABLED=True
 GMAIL_USER=your_email_address
 GMAIL_PASSWORD=your_password
 EMAIL_RECIPIENT=email_address_receiving_rave_strategies
+EMAIL_SUBJECT_LINE="Today's Rave Strategy"
 ```
-- Modify system_list and sequencer_list in songdata.py to reflect your own gear.
+- Modify `songdata.py` to reflect your own gear and parameters.

 ## Usage